anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 more economical to submit proofs of many transactions in bulk.
 This batching is described in this section.

-A pool of transaction from Namada to Ethereum will be kept by Namada.
+A pool of transfers from Namada to Ethereum will be kept by Namada.
 Every transaction to Ethereum that Namada validators approve will be added to this pool.
 We call this the _Bridge Pool_.